Adaptive Cruise Control* - queue assistance

 The adaptive cruise control (ACC – Adaptive Cruise Control) helps the driver to maintain an even speed combined with a pre-selected time interval to the vehicle ahead.

-Queue assistance also provides the adaptive cruise control with enhanced functionality at speeds below 30 km/h (20 mph).
+Queue assistance also provides the adaptive cruise control with enhanced functionality at speeds below 30 km/h.

 In cars with automatic gearbox the adaptive cruise control is supplemented with the queue assistance function (also referred to as "Queue Assist").

-- Extended speed range - also at lower than 30 km/h (20 mph) and at stationary
+- Extended speed range - also below 30 km/h and when stationary

 - Change of target